david-heredia/Davids-Projects/README.md

 # David Heredia

 ## [How Important are the NBA's Four Factors](https://github.com/david-heredia/portfolio-projects/tree/main/nba-factors-weights-analysis)
-- Fit logistic regression and random forest classifiers on over 25,000 NBA games from the 2000-01 to the 2020-21 seasons to demonstrate the importance of the "Four Factors of Basketball Success".
+- Fit logistic regression and random forest classifiers on over 25,000 NBA games from the 2000-01 to the 2020-21 seasons to demonstrate the importance of the "Four Factors of Basketball Success"
-- Best fitting models were over 90% accurate out-of-sample and showed shooting was the most important factor, followed by turnovers, rebounding, and free throws.
+- Best fitting models were over 90% accurate out-of-sample and showed shooting was the most important factor, followed by turnovers, rebounding, and free throws
+- Data preparation: SQL, Pandas.
+Modeling: scikit-learn, statsmodels.
+Visuals: matplotlib, seaborn.

 ![](/nba-factors-analysis/relimp.svg)